 New midwife apprenticeship: the birth of a new route into midwifery

-The course is on offer to all maternity support workers, or other healthcare workers, employed by the NHS.
+Midwifery Degree Apprenticeships are available to all maternity support workers, or other healthcare workers, employed by the NHS.

 Who pays for the apprenticeship?

-Heather Bower from the University of Greenwich said, “This exciting new programme will offer an alternative route to obtaining an undergraduate degree in midwifery and provide an important incentive for maternity support workers to train to become qualified midwives.
+Heather Bower from the University of Greenwich said: “This exciting new programme will offer an alternative route to obtaining an undergraduate degree in midwifery and provide an important incentive for maternity support workers to train to become qualified midwives.
 Not only will the apprentice be earning a wage, they’ll also be exempt from paying the course fees.”